keebio/keebio-docs/docs/iris-lm-build-guide.md

 :::

-::: info Polycarbonate Version of Case
+:::info Polycarbonate Version of Case

 The polycarbonate version of the Iris LM does not have o-rings, as there is no inset on the mounting points of the tray for o-rings to sit in.